anantoj/rl_project/README.md

 **Experience replay** is also used to aid the Neural Network training, since it has been shown to help better approximate $Q(s, a)$ by mitigating the high, but harmful, correlation between sequential $S A R S'$ pairs (also known as *experience*).
 In essence, instead of learning the experience sequentially, we will first save the experience in a queue buffer, and then randomly sample from that buffer of experiences to train the network.
 As a result, we can maintain the independence and de-correlation of training data and not sway the optimizer to the wrong direction.

 A separate **Target Network** is also used to act as a copy to the policy network and are used to predict Q-Values to train the policy network.
 The target network will only be periodically updated every `UPDATE_FREQ` episodes with the policy network weights.
-This method of using a separate network is shown to make training more stable and prevent catastrophic forgetting in the policy network over a long run.
+This method of using a separate network is shown to make training more stable and prevent catastrophic forgetting in the policy network over a long run (usually resembled by sine-wave-like reward-episode plot).

 ## Supported environments